Andrena bicolor: Habitat and ecology

 Andrena bicolor shows a rather generalist choice of habitat from calcareous grassland to open woodlands, only avoiding closed canopy woodland and high alpine habitats.
 In some parts of its distribution it can be a coastal species such as in Ireland and parts of Scotland.
 In the Alps it extends to 1800 m in Switzerland but has been recorded up to 2100 m in Austria.
 It has two broods during a season, i.e. it is bivoltine, a spring brood which flies from March to June and a summer brood which flies from June to late August.
 The first brood is much more numerous than the second brood, and the second brood appears to be much more elusive than the first, especially the males.

 A. bicolor is polylectic, meaning that it feeds from a wide variety of flowers.
 This has been shown by sampling the pollen collected by females.
 The spring brood has been confirmed as foraging on a wide variety of early flowering plants from low herbaceaous species such as coltsfoot (Tussilago farfara), Bellis perennis, dandelion (Taraxacum spp), buttercups (Ranunculus spp), daffodils (Narcissus spp.) and bluebells (Hyacinthoides spp) to spring blossoming shrubs such as hawthorn (Crataegus spp) and willow (Salix spp.).
 However, the summer brood females feed mainly from bell flowers, in particular the harebell (Campanula rotundifolia) and the clustered bellflower (Campanula glomerata) as well as such species as white bryony (Bryonia alba), blackberry (Rubus spp.), mallows, cranesbills and cinquefoils.
-In the Ukraine A. bicolor is regarded as one of the most important pollinators of the cherry crop.
+In Ukraine A. bicolor is regarded as one of the most important pollinators of the cherry crop.

 The nest tunnel may be over 1 m in length and nests can be solitary or in small loose aggregations which are normally on relatively bare ground on south facing banks or slopes.
 In Germany nests have been found in association with the nests of other Andrena species such as Andrena fulva and species of the Andrena minutula complex.
 Nests are rarely recorded and are difficult to locate.
 The cleptoparasitic nomad bee Nomada fabriciana is associated with A. bicolor and the fly Stylops gwynanae may "stylopise" A. bicolor in Spain and eastern Europe and larval Stylops have been observed on adult A. bicolor.